 You should come in and tell us what you want to do.

-You should come in and tell us, so that we can call up the fake news that's back there and we can leak it.
+You should come in and tell us so that we can call up the fake news that's back there and we can leak it.

-It's the it not only, like for example, we got new employment numbers out today, our U6 employment number is at the lowest rate of all time.
+It's the not only, like, for example, we got new employment numbers out today.

 He points out that the economy ended 219 on a solid note.

-Labor department reported 145,000 jobs added in December.
+Labor Department reported 145,000 jobs added in December.

-Uh and we have another record U6 unemployment rate, considered to be the broadest measure of joblessness, went down to just 6.7% in December.
+And we have another record U6 unemployment rate, considered to be the broadest measure of joblessness, went down to just 6.7% in December.

 When President Trump took office, it was 9.3%.

-And if you look at the U6 number, the U-6 rate is the unemployment rate that includes discouraged workers who have quit looking for jobs, part-time workers who want full-time employment, and U-6, that rate is considered by many economists, and I'm reporting now from uh Vestapedia is considered by economists to be the most revealing measure of a country's unemployment situation since it covers the percentage of the labor force that is unemployed, underemployed, and discouraged employed.
+And U6, that rate is considered by many economists, and I'm reporting now from Vestopedia, is considered by economists to be the most revealing measure of a country's unemployment situation since it covers the percentage of the labor force that is unemployed, underemployed, and discouraged employed.

-So we've got the regular unemployment rate Holding at a 50-year low.
+So we've got the regular unemployment rate holding at a 50-year low.

 The U6 rate, considered by many economists to be the most revealing measure of our unemployment, plunging to brand new all-time low.

-Well, Bernie Sanders is out there saying, well, it's not true.
+Oh, well, Bernie Sanders is out there saying, well, it's not true.

-The economy's bad.
+The economy is bad.

 No, it's not.